fcnorman/wolf/restful.rule.submission/README.md

 restful.rule.submission
 =======================

-This is the wolf data.provider module.
+This is the wolf restful.rule.submission module.

 To install:
 ```